twcau/UpdateMyWindowsMachine/README.md

     - **Microsoft Store App Updates**: Updates Microsoft Store applications using `winget`.
     - **Microsoft Office Updates**: Detects and updates Microsoft Office installations, closing running Office apps as needed.
     - **Third-Party App Updates**: Optionally integrates with [Patch My PC Home Updater](https://patchmypc.com/home-updater) to update a wide range of third-party applications.
+- **First-Time Setup Wizard**: Interactive setup for configuration, including scheduling, log management, and update preferences.
+- **Scheduled Task Support**: Easily create or update a Windows Task Scheduler job to run the script automatically on a schedule (daily, weekly, or monthly).
 - **Configuration**
     - **Configurable Update Types**: Choose which update types to enable (Windows, Office, Winget, PatchMyPC), and any combination thereof, via a JSON config file or interactive menu.
     - **Winget Skip List**: Exclude specific apps from being updated by `winget` using a customizable skip list.
-- **First-Time Setup Wizard**: Interactive setup for configuration, including scheduling, log management, and update preferences.
+- **Other features**
    - **Robust Logging**: Logs all actions and results to a configurable directory, with retention and archiving options.
-- **Scheduled Task Support**: Easily create or update a Windows Task Scheduler job to run the script automatically on a schedule (daily, weekly, or monthly).
    - **Auto-Elevation**: Automatically relaunches itself with administrative privileges if required.
    - **Error Handling**: Robust and graceful error handling, along with informative log messages for troubleshooting.
    - Pester tests for functions

 ## <a name='Requirements'></a>Requirements
 - PowerShell 5.1+